federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 #### DUPLICATE_SERVICE_REMOVER

-Manages duplicate WMS or ESRI REST resources where they exist, that would prevent validation of the dataset when loaded to the FGP.
+Manages duplicate WMS or ESRI REST resources where they exist, that would otherwise prevent validation of the dataset when loaded to the FGP.
 Duplicate services are given the resources{}.format value of 'other'.
 The results are achieved through the following tasks:

 - Create histogram{} list from resources{}.protocol list to extract attribute value counts from each data set.
 - Searches histogram{}.value list for OGC:WMS